moin1306/dashboard/README.md

 ###  1. Purpose:
-This dashboard analyzes financial consumer complaints to uncover why customers are unhappy and suggest fixes, using an interactive Tableau tool that updates with fresh data.
+This dashboard analyzes financial consumer complaints to uncover why customers are unhappy and suggest fixes using an interactive Tableau tool that updates with fresh data.

 ### 2. End Result: